 But you don’t want a job.
-You want the perfect one: £100,000+ annual salary, 25 days of paid holiday, and a comfortable office where you can make money solving fascinating, massive puzzles.
+You want the perfect one: £100,000+ annual salary, 25 days of paid holiday, and a comfortable office where you feel welcome.

-To get that job, you’ll need a top-notch engineering CV.
+To get that job, you’ll need a top-notch engineer CV.
 And you came to the right place to make one.

 This guide will show you: